 We also demonstrated that where the percentage of migrant birds in a community is high, local haemosporidian richness is low, indicating the presence of migrant birds can decrease parasite richness in bird communities.
 In fact, migration often allows species to escape environments with higher risks of infection, decreases infection levels, and could favor the evolution of less-virulent pathogens (Altizer et al. 2011, Poulin et al. 2012, Satterfield et al. 2015).
 These facts could lead to reduced haemosporidian richness in localities with higher proportions of migrant birds since long-distance migratory behavior can remove infected individuals from bird communities as diseased animals are less likely to successfully migrate because of the physiological requirements of migration and the energetic costs of disease (Bradley and Altizer 2005, Altizer et al. 2011).
 However, Hahn et al. 2018 experimentally verified that low intensity haemosporidian infections do not affect the capacity of birds to migrate, thus, most infected birds could still migrate and potentially spread their parasites into new areas.
 Meanwhile, the fact that migration filters highly and moderately infected birds, which are the most likely to infect new vectors (Pigeault et al. 2015), allows community prevalence and parasite richness to remain low.
 Certainly, further research will be required to confirm the importance of migration behavior in mitigating haemosporidian community richness.

 Previous studies had tried to explain parasite assembly globally and in South America (Clark et al. 2014, Fecchio et al. 2019).
 These authors have reported that South America presents the greatest diversity of Plamodium and Haemoproteus parasites in the globe, indeed, Fecchio et al. 2019 suggest parasite dispersal as one of the main process that drive parasite diversity in this region.
-Contrastingly, we detected negative effect on parasite richness in regions with greater proportion of migrant individuals, while host richness and prevalence seems to be the main factors that drivers positively parasite diversity.
-Also, we did not observed a clear relation between migratory behavior and prevalence as well.
+Contrastingly, we detected negative effect on parasite richness in regions with greater proportion of migrant individuals, while host richness and prevalence seem to be the main factors that drivers positively parasite diversity.
+Also, we did not observe a clear relation between migratory behavior and prevalence as well.
 Recently, Barrow et al. 2019 suggested that susceptibility is partially driven by conserved, latent aspects of anti-parasite defense and that bird phylogeny is considerably related to prevalence intensity in South American birds.
 Further, Fecchio et al. 2019 also suggest that host historical speciation is also one of the main process that drivers for haemosporidian diversity in South America.
 Process which is affected by climate condition, mainly precipitation process which parasites exhibiting greater host specificity in localities where rainfall presents pronounced seasonality and wetter dry seasons (Fecchio et al. 2019).
 Thus, it seems other process (apart from parasite dispersal through migrants) might be more important in the determination of parasite richness and prevalence in South America.